Change Management Communication: 5 Strategies for Successful Change

 • What is the mindset towards change at your company?
 There’s a great Socrates quote that says, “The secret of change is to focus all of your energy, not on fighting the old, but on building the new.”
 At your company, how do people feel about change?
 How do you approach it?
 Are you focused on solving problems and making the right choices, or are changes happening for the sake of change?

 While it might sometimes be out of your control, as the communications team, you have the ability to highlight when too many changes are being made at once.
-To be a strategic advisor, sometimes you have to be the person to say, “we are asking our field teams to do too much,” and to share that feedback from the field.
+To be a strategic advisor, sometimes you have to be the person to say, “We are asking our field teams to do too much,” and to share that feedback from the field.
 Properly cadencing change and shifting the collective mindset towards it within your company can often be key to helping changes happen successfully.

 Recommended Resources